emreozturanli/Simon-Game/README.md

 # Simon-Game

-In this project I try to do a copy of Simon Game.
+In this project I tried to do a copy of Simon Game.

 This was one of the projects in Angela Yu's Web Development Bootcamp Course on Udemy.

-<p>With this project I learned, understood and improved <span style="color:blue">jQuery</span>  better.</p>
+With this project I learned and understood <strong>jQery</strong> better.

+[Here]() is the link for the website.
+Go play and have fun 😀